minerva-mcgonagraph/titanic/README.md

-# titanic
+# Titanic ML
-Feature engineering on the kaggle titanic data set
+Feature engineering on the kaggle Titanic data
+Open notebook in colab if you wish to run the cells